swaynos/urban-palm-tree/README.md

 4. Push your branch: `git push origin feature-name`.
 5. Create a pull request.

+# TODO
+- [ ] Rewrite infer_image_handler.py and the game control logic to utilize the new YOLO model

 ## License
 This project is licensed under the GNU General Public License v3.0